grodansparadis/vscp-doc-vscpd/README.md

 This is the official documentation for the VSCP (Very Simple Control Protocol) daemon.
 Software that is part of the VSCP & Friends package.
 VSCP is an IoT framework mainly built for resource limited devices.

-Apart from going through this document You can read all about and download VSCP from [the VSCP site](https://www.vscp.org "The VSCP site").
+Apart from going through this document you can read all about and download VSCP from [the VSCP site](https://www.vscp.org "The VSCP site").

 **VSCP is free.** Free to use.
 Free to change.
 Free to do whatever you want to do with it.
 VSCP is not owned by anyone.
 VSCP will stay free and gratis forever.